The Beginner’s Guide to Website Development

 Types of Web Developers

 A web developer or programmer is a person who converts a web design generated by a customer or a design team into a website.
 As you can assume, this takes a significant amount of time and work and requires a thorough understanding of numerous programming languages.
-Great web projects are usually a partnership between multiple developers specializing in different areas.
+Moreover, great web projects are usually a partnership between multiple developers specializing in different areas.
 The main types of developers are:

 A PHP developer writes the logic of a server-side web application.
-Back-end components are typically developed by PHP developers, who connect the program to other (often third-party) online services and assist front-end developers by integrating their work with the application.
+However, Back-end components are typically developed by PHP developers, who connect the program to other (often third-party) online services and assist front-end developers by integrating their work with the application.

 Back-end developers are in charge of developing and maintaining technology for a website’s back end (the server, database, and application).
 Without the technology offered by a back-end developer, the appealing visuals developed by designers, UX professionals, and front-end developers would not be possible.